HomeSustainabilityEnvironmentClimate Change

 To contribute to the prevention of global warming and achieve sustainable growth, we have set forth our "Carbon Neutral Strategy 2050," which includes 2030 interim targets, and are promoting CO2 emission reduction measures from a medium- to long-term perspective.

-Policy and Operational Structure
+Policy and Operational System

 Based on our "Carbon Neutral Strategy 2050" we have established a project team (currently the Carbon Neutral Technology Development Department) to work on achieving carbon neutrality as a growth strategy and are promoting the development and practical application of innovative technologies that contribute to carbon neutrality.

-In order to achieve our interim goals for 2030, which are "reducing specific CO2 emissions by 20% or more across the entire supply chain compared to 2000" and "reducing CO2 conservation, fossil fuel substitution and expansion of the use of supplementary cementitious material, development of low-CO2 cement, and completion of the development of CO2 recovery and utilization technologies. emissions in Japan by 40% or more," we have set goals for energy
+In order to achieve our interim goals for 2030, which are "reducing specific CO2 emissions by 20% or more across the entire supply chain compared to 2000" and "reducing CO2 emissions in Japan by 40% or more," we have set goals for energy conservation, fossil fuel substitution and expansion of the use of supplementary cementitious material, development of low-CO2 cement, and completion of the development of CO2 recovery and utilization technologies.

 Reducing CO2 Emissions during Transportation

-Our FY2024 CO2 emissions were appoximately 2% lower than in FY2023.
+Our FY2025 CO2 emissions were roughly 5% lower than in FY2024.

-Mode of transportation Transportation volume
+Mode of Transportation Transportation volume

 (thousand t)